Why We Chose Homeschooling (A Slower, More Intentional Childhood)

 Finding Our Way to Homeschooling

-At first, I researched every homeschool method:
+At first, I researched everything.

-Unschooling isn’t about doing “school at home.”
+Unschooling isn’t about recreating school at home.

 What Our Days Look Like Now